leeoooooooo/domain/intl.en-US/Real-name authentication for domains /Real-name authentication examples/Real-name authentication examples for organization domain holders.md

     -   You must submit a complete and clear scanned copy of the license with no cover or smudges.
 Include the borders of the license, the national emblem, and the seal affixed by the authority that manages the business license.
 5. Issue date.
-    -   It requires a minimum of 10 days for the verification authority to issue a new license.
-We recommend that you implement real-name authentication after you receive your license.
+    -   It requires a minimum of 10 days for the verification authority to issue a new certificate.
+We recommend that you implement real-name authentication after you receive your certificate.

-    -   We recommend you check that your business license is still valid before proceeding.
+    -   We recommend you check that your certificate is still valid before proceeding.

-        **Note:** Real-name authentication may fail if your business license is due to expire.
+        **Note:** Real-name authentication may fail if your certificate is due to expire.

 ## Organization code certificate {#section_f4l_xrd_xgb .section}